 Ideal leader components:

-In an attempt to please people, we usually try to hide unpleasant details, often telling a small lie or lying through omission.
-In return, however, this can lead to a lack of integrity and damages the foundation of the relationship.
-It takes courage to be honest, not to hide from confrontation and to deal with the criticisms that may appear.
-As a reward, prioritizing truth over false harmony helps to develop stronger bonds, and increases the chances of organizational survival and prosperity through potential crises.
+In attempts to please, we often hide unpleasant details, resorting to small lies or lies of omission.
+However, this can lead to a lack of integrity and damage the foundation of the relationship.
+It takes courage to be honest, not shying away from confrontation and addressing any criticisms that may arise.
+As a reward, prioritizing truth over false harmony helps to forge stronger bonds and increase the chances of organizational survival and prosperity through potential crises.

-For example, there’s an unspoken expectation that a company will meet a customer’s emotional state during the quarantine period by providing extra care for their health.
+For example, there is an unspoken expectation that a company will cater to a customer’s emotional state during the quarantine period by providing extra attention to their health.
 The company Wyze, which is a manufacturer of security cameras and smart home devices, showed a deep understanding of their customers, releasing thermometers and masks during the beginning of the pandemic and also donating cameras to small businesses in the US.
 They found and fulfilled a need before anyone placed a request.

-Broadly saying, leaders should take a lead in building trust, going through all 4 stages to get results:
+In broader terms, leaders should take the initiative in trust-building, navigating through all four stages to achieve results:

 In summary, a person and a group must maintain a heightened level of self-awareness when it comes to forming and sustaining trusted relationships.
 Investing in the cultivation of trust pays off long-term in the form of individual and group success and everyone’s overall prosperity.

 I hope this article helps you better understand the science behind this complex topic and helps you identify potential risks or weak points in your strategy when it comes to building trusted relationships.
 There is so much to learn and be mindful of around this topic.